Learner Appeals Policy and Procedure

 Stage 2

-If the matter cannot be resolved at stage 1, then the complainant should submit a written appeal to the Head of Quality, Jon Ansty at j.ansty@skillsforsecurity.org.uk within 5 working days of the conclusion of stage 1, along with the original documents.
-The Head of Quality will carry out an investigation and inform the relevant parties of the outcome within 10 working days.
+If the matter cannot be resolved at stage 1, then the complainant should submit a written appeal to a member of the quality department within 5 working days of the conclusion of stage 1, along with the original documents.
+A designated representative from the quality department will carry out an investigation and inform the relevant parties of the outcome within 10 working days.
 At this stage the appeal may be resolved.

 Stage 3